Mariopdel94/notes/Functions - No side effects.md

 };
 ```

 First of all this function is doing multiple things, **and** those things are side effects.
-Also by the name of the function it implies it should return a `boolean` whether the pin is valid.
+Also by the name of the function it implies it should return a `boolean` whether the pin is valid but is returning `void`.

 First of all `verifyPasscode` comes from a util file and `setPasscodeVerified` is in the `rewardsHook`.
 This goes along with the Angular Karen principle [[Angular - Make sure things never change|"Make sure things never change"]]  which can be discussed afterwards.